Risk Management

 We identify, analyze, and assess various risks surrounding our business based on future projections and changes in the internal and external environment, and implement measures to avoid, mitigate, transfer, or acknowledge, etc., related to these risks.
 In addition, by monitoring the situation, we promote risk management in accordance with the following principles with the goal of appropriately managing risks and supporting the management of the Group.

-- Recognize risks linked to business goals and promote them as an organization-wide activity.
+- Recognize risks linked to business goals and promote them as an organization-wide activity

-- Review risks and risk response plans, taking into account the organization’s purpose, mission, and goals, as well as internal and external conditions.
+- Review risks and risk response plans, taking into account the organization’s purpose, mission, and goals, as well as internal and external conditions

-- Continuously improve based on evaluation of the effectiveness of our initiatives and feedback from stakeholders.
+- Continuously improve based on evaluation of the effectiveness of our initiatives and feedback from stakeholders

-Enterprise Risk Management Promotion Structure
+Risk Management Advancement and Promotion System

-Risk is defined as "any and all uncertainty that could have an impact on the management of JX Advanced Metals Group companies."
-Here, in order to achieve risk management that is linked to our long-term vision, medium-term management plan, and business plan, we classify risks into management risks and business risks.
-Among those management risks and business risks, risks that we determine will have a significant impact on the Group's management, and that should be addressed on a company-wide basis, are designated as material risks by the Executive Council.
-These material risks include related to technology, business continuity, and geopolitical risks.
+Risk is defined as “any and all uncertainty that could have an impact on the management of JX Advanced Metals Group companies.”
+Here, to achieve risk management that is linked to our long-term vision, medium-term management plan, and business plan, we classify risks into management risks and business risks.
+Among management risks and business risks, risks that we determine will have a significant impact on the Group’s management, and that should be addressed on a company-wide basis, are designated as material risks by the Executive Council.
+Material risks include risks related to technology, business continuity, and geopolitical risks.
 The department responsible for these material risks takes the lead in implementing risk responses.
 In addition, the Executive Council monitors the status of these actions.

 - 1.Management Risks